Video Tips

 Write a video script that incorporates B-rolls, closeup shots, typography, graphics, or change of scenery.
 Visual elements will emphasize important messages and will make your video much more engaging.

 And, of course, don’t forget about music and sounds.
 Subtle background music that’s not too loud or obtrusive can establish the right ambiance for your video.
 Sound effects are also a creative way to bring more life to your project and draw attention to the right messages.
-Notice how sounds effects and background music effectively enhance just the right elements in the video shown below.
+Notice how sound effects and background music effectively enhance just the right elements in the video shown below.

-Also, take into account that some people might watch your video without sound.
+Take into account that some people might watch your video without sound.
 Be sure to add subtitles to your videos to avoid losing viewers.

 As your video script is meant to be spoken and not read quietly, reading it aloud is a step you can’t skip.
 When you read your text out loud, you’ll likely come across speed bumps you didn’t notice while writing.
 It’s the perfect opportunity to see how well your written text translates to a speech.